 “Sophie is the Island boat – everybody likes to see Sophie," Nix said.
 "When you were a young child, even on the Southern end of Bear Island, we would watch her go by when she was doing her mail service and she would always toot to the island people.
 And it was like – you could tell the time of day when you’re on the island when Sophie went past.”

 Sophie was built specifically for the lake in 1945 in Boston.
 She’s named after the owner’s wife – Sophie Caroline.
 Every day expect Sundays – she visits eight islands on Winnipesaukee.
 And each island has a different feel.

 As Nix ties up to the dock at Three Mile Island – a shirtless Bob Armstrong comes to greet her.
 He’s 69 and has been going to this camp since he was a kid.

 “We come up this particular week because many of our friends that we got to know when we were four and came to camp every summer are still coming here and we now all know each other’s kids – we’ve watched each other get cancer, get divorced and re-married," he says with a chuckle.

 Approaching the next stop, Nix grabs three large bags.
-They’re full of packages, mostly from Amazon for the kids at the YMCA summer camps on Camp Lawrence Island.
+They’re full of packages, mostly from Amazon for the kids at the YMCA summer camp - Camp Lawrence.

 The person in charge of lugging all these up to the cabins is camp manager – Bruce Corsetti.